Shineii86/AniQuotesAPI/CONTRIBUTING.md

-# Contributing to Anime Quotes API
+# Contributing to AniQuotes API

-Thank you for your interest in contributing to Anime Quotes API!
+Thank you for your interest in contributing to AniQuotes API!
 We welcome contributions from everyone, regardless of your experience level.
 This guide will help you get started with contributing to our project.

 ## Table of Contents
 1. [Getting Started](#getting-started)